dennislee22/dennislee22.github.io/docs/cml/mprocess.md

     line1
     ```

-Conclusion: The outcome is not in line with the intention of the code.
+Conclusion: Although concurrent.futures.ProcessPoolExecutor is able to complete the program at a faster speed with more workers in place, the outcome of the output file fails to deliver the intention of the code.
 The line number is not written sequentially.
 This is the behaviour of race condition as a result of multiple processes writing into the same file in parallel.
-In other words, concurrent.futures.ProcessPoolExecutor is not thread-safe despite able to complete the program at a faster speed with more workers in place.
-It creates a pool of processes to execute calls asynchronously.
-Therefore, while multiprocessing is able to use the available/allocated CPU cores to run multiple processes in order to reduce the completion time, it is not suitable for every use case especially CPU-bound and long running task.
+In other words, concurrent.futures.ProcessPoolExecutor is not thread-safe as tt creates a pool of processes to execute calls asynchronously.
+In a nutshell, while multiprocessing is able to use the available/allocated CPU cores to run multiple processes in order to reduce the completion time, it is not suitable for every use case especially CPU-bound and long running task.

 ---